HamzaAdrat/my-repo/template-computo-myst.md

 Furthermore, the repulsion in the Ginibre class of point processes can be also modulated by making a $\beta$-thinning (to weaken the repulsion) and then a $\sqrt{\beta}$-dilation (to keep the same intensity of points per surface unit) to obtain what is called a $\beta$-Ginibre.
 For $\beta=1$, we have the original Ginibre process and when $\beta$ goes to $0$, it tends in law to a Poisson process (see {cite}`DecreusefondAsymptoticssuperpositionpoint2015`) so that we have a full scale of point processes with intermediate repulsion between $0$ and $1$.
 We show that our logistic regression algorithm can still accurately discriminate between Poisson and $\beta$-repulsive point processes for $\beta$ up to $0.7$.

 The paper is organized as follows.
 We first remind what is a Ginibre point process and the property of its Voronoi cells which motivates the sequel.
 Then two approaches are employed, one based on statistics and the other on machine learning, to classify the processes and compare their efficiencies and outcomes.
-Finally, tests are conducted on the A data.
+Finally, tests are conducted on the Cartoradio data.

 # Preliminaries
 We consider finite point processes on a bounded window $E$.
 The law of a such a point process $N$ can be  characterized by its correlation functions (for